 Do NOT edit any of the E2B files.
 You can change the E2B menu text, etc. without editing the original E2B files.
 This allows you to update to the next version of E2B without losing any of the changes you have made.
-You can change all the menu headings and menu text without needing to edit any of the E2B files.
+You can change all the menu headings and menu text without needing to edit any of the original E2B files.

 Note: \_ISO\WINDOWS and \_ISO\AUTO folders are 'special', but all other level-2 menu folders behave identically.

-User files which can modify the behaviour of E2B
+User-added files which can modify the behaviour of E2B

-The following extra files, if added by the user, will over-ride the default E2B behaviour:
+The following extra files, if added by the user, will override the default E2B behaviour:

-Less common user files (for debug, etc.):
+Less common user files (used for testing and debugging):

 \_ISO\Menu.lst - overrides standard E2B menu.lst boot code (used for testing only)

-\_ISO\F1.cfg - this Help F1 file will be used instead of the LANGuage F1.cfg file (used for testing new F1.cfg language file)
+\_ISO\F1.cfg - this Help F1 file will be used instead of the language F1.cfg file (used for testing new F1.cfg language file)

 .txt files - for instance, if you have \_ISO\LINUX\Ubuntu.iso and a matching \_ISO\LINUX\Ubuntu.txt, then the .txt file may affect the way that the Ubuntu.iso file is listed in the menu.